Create visual images to prompt behaviors you desire.

 R = Encourage REFLECTION.

 Ask reflective questions that foster growth and responsibility, e.g., “Are you willing to try somethingdifferent?”
 “If y ou could not fail, what would you do?”
 “What would an extraordinary person do?”

 Be cautious of “why?” questions; they allow the person to give an excuse, be a victim, and avoid responsibility.Besides, young people often do not know or find it difficult to articulate the reason they behave as they do.

 √ Have the student practice the procedure for doing the activity/lesson.
 B e sure that the student knows what and how to do what you have assigned.

-√ Rather than telling that the st udent is off task or telling the student what to do, ask the student to reflect on thelevel of chosen behavior of the Raise Responsibility System’s hierarchy.
+√ Rather than telling that the st udent is off task or telling the student what to do, ask the student to reflect on thelevel of chosen behavior of the Raise Responsibility System’s Levels of Development.

 √ Teach impulse management.
 The conversation sounds something like, “ Every time you stick your f oot out totrip your friend, you are a victi m of your impulses.
 Do you really want to go through life being a victim?
 If not, let’s establish a procedure so that when you get that impulse, you can redirect it.
 For example, picture and feel your foot chained to the floor.
 That image will help you to be in control, rather than be a victim of an impulse.”